Joshua Clover: Scholarship

 Clover's scholarly books in addition to many articles and book chapters have all in various ways considered changes to daily life, work, politics, and social struggle since the Sixties.
-Originally studying poetry, music, and film, he has come to focus since the 2008 economic crisis directly on political-economic matters.
+Originally studying poetry, music, and film, he focused since the 2008 economic crisis directly on political-economic matters.
 Basic concerns include the array of changes wrought by deindustrialization in the west, the decline of the United States empire and the future of global capitalism.
 Particular focuses run from the rise of office work to the nature of financialization, from the world after the end of the Soviet project to the transformations of social movements, all considered within the framework of Marxist value theory, with a particular interest in racialized regimes of power and struggle against state and capital.
-Riot.Strike.Riot: the New Era of Uprisings, a widely-cited study translated into five languages other than English, "offers a decidedly materialist theory of the riot and sketches a unique history of the return of the riot to the center of social struggles"; the Chicago Tribune called it "timely and audacious."
+Riot.Strike.Riot: the New Era of Uprisings, a widely cited study translated into five languages other than English, "offers a decidedly materialist theory of the riot and sketches a unique history of the return of the riot to the center of social struggles"; the Chicago Tribune called it "timely and audacious."

-In addition to his scholarship he has been a journalist since the Nineties.
-He has contributed columns, often on popular culture and politics, to various journals, including the column "Pop and Circumstance" for The Nation and "Marx and Coca-Cola" for Film Quarterly.
-He is a former senior writer and editor at the Village Voice and Spin.
-He has contributed to The New York Times, the Los Angeles Review of Books, and many other venues, sometimes under the name "Jane Dark."
+In addition to his scholarship he was a journalist since the Nineties.
+He contributed columns, often on popular culture and politics, to various journals, including the column "Pop and Circumstance" for The Nation and "Marx and Coca-Cola" for Film Quarterly.
+He was a senior writer and editor at The Village Voice and Spin.
+He contributed to The New York Times, the Los Angeles Review of Books, and many other venues, sometimes under the name "Jane Dark."

 Poetry

-He has published three volumes of poetry in addition to shorter works for which he has won various prizes and fellowships; poems have been anthologized in multiple volumes and languages, including the Norton Introduction to Literature (10th edition, 2009).
+Clover published three volumes of poetry in addition to shorter works for which he won various prizes and fellowships; poems have been anthologized in multiple volumes and languages, including the Norton Introduction to Literature (10th edition, 2009).
 His poetry often concerns the life of great cities and the twilight character of late modernity, particularly the way it is entangled with the products of overdeveloped capitalism (especially the pleasures of popular music) and how we will have to forsake all of those pleasures for our freedom.
-Judith Butler has written that " In this brilliant volume, the fragmented world of a late and lost modernity has its own moving and lucid affect, its forms of aliveness."
-Increasingly his work has concerned direct political struggle; as one reviewer noted, "Few books, let alone books of poetry, arrive boasting a blurb from Entertainment Weekly while simultaneously, and aggressively, declaring the attempt to establish a Marxist lyric praxis."
+Judith Butler has written that "In this brilliant volume, the fragmented world of a late and lost modernity has its own moving and lucid affect, its forms of aliveness."
+Increasingly his work concerned direct political struggle; as one reviewer noted, "Few books, let alone books of poetry, arrive boasting a blurb from Entertainment Weekly while simultaneously, and aggressively, declaring the attempt to establish a Marxist lyric praxis."
 Clover has also translated poetry from the Dutch and French, including the book Tarnac: A Preparatory Act, by Jean-Marie Gleize.

-He is one of the co-founders, along with Jasper Bernes and Juliana Spahr, of the poetry press Commune Editions.
+He was a co-founder, along with Jasper Bernes and Juliana Spahr, of the poetry press Commune Editions.
 In 2020, the press was awarded the American Book Award as the best publisher in the United States.